abhitrip/CarNd-Advanced-Lane-Finding/writeup_template.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-The methods blend_with_road() and print_final_frame() are used to draw the lane back onto the road.
+The methods combine_with_road() and add_metrics_to_img() are used to draw the lane back onto the road.
 Here is an example of my result on a test image:

 ![alt text][image6]